 Grasslands conjure images of an endless and open land—tall grasses and wide-open spaces without a glimmer of civilization.
 But the reality is starker.
 Native grasslands are the most converted and least protected habitat in the world.They have been plowed under, developed, or overrun with invasive plants and trees.

-Why the Flint Hills?
+What are the Flint Hills?

-But without long-term conservation, the Flint Hills will likely follow the same fate as many other lost natural areas.
+Without long-term conservation, the Flint Hills will likely follow the same fate as many other lost natural areas.